 1 Discarding entire ballots from voters who voted outside of their precinct IS UNLAWFUL

-2 Discarding entire ballots from voters who voted outside of their precinct IS NOT UNLAWFUL
+2 Discarding entire ballots from voters who voted outside of their precinct IS LAWFUL

 The Supreme Court will be deciding this issue soon.
 Regardless of your personal views, how do you think the Supreme Court will decide?